Middleburg, Virginia | AUGUST 17-20, 2023

 Kwame Onwuachi is a James Beard Award-winning chef, and author of the critically acclaimed memoir “Notes from a Young Black Chef,” which is being turned into a feature film by A24.
 Kwame's resume is incomparable: he has been named one of Food & Wine's Best New Chefs, Esquire Magazine's 2019 Chef of the Year, and is a 30 Under 30 honoree by both Zagat and Forbes.
 He's also been featured on Time's 100 Next List and has been named the most important Chef in America by the San Francisco Chronicle.

-“The Family Reunion was created to celebrate the black and brown contributions to the food industry.
-Join us as we kick off year two of festivities with bigger and better programming.”
+“The Family Reunion was created to celebrate the Black and Brown contributions to the food industry.
+Join us as we kick off year three of festivities with bigger and better programming.”

 — Kwame Onwuachi

-Salamander Hotels & Resorts delivers comfortable and immersive experiences which enrich the lives of its guests.
+Salamander Collection delivers comfortable and immersive experiences which enrich the lives of its guests.
 The company is privately owned and operated, and based in Middleburg, VA, just outside Washington, D.C.
-Founded by entrepreneur Sheila Johnson in 2005, it has a luxury portfolio featuring the Forbes Five-Star Salamander Resort & Spa in Middleburg, a 340-acre equestrian-inspired property near Washington, D.C.; Half Moon, the storied resort in Montego Bay, Jamaica, which features three distinct experiences including the newly opened Eclipse; the elegant Aurora Anguilla Resort & Golf Club in Rendezvous Bay, Anguilla, which recently opened after a multimillion-dollar renovation.
+Founded by entrepreneur Sheila Johnson in 2005, it has a luxury portfolio featuring the Forbes Five-Star Salamander Middleburg, an equestrian-inspired property in the Virginia countryside; Salamander Washington DC, an elegant hotel located along the capital’s vibrant Southwest waterfront; Half Moon, the storied resort in Montego Bay, Jamaica, which features three distinct experiences including the newly opened Eclipse; the elegant Aurora Anguilla Resort & Golf Club in Rendezvous Bay, Anguilla, which recently opened after a multimillion-dollar renovation.
 Aspen Meadows Resort, an internationally famous destination property with sweeping views of the Aspen, CO, mountains; Hotel Bennett, a spectacular grand hotel in Charleston, SC, overlooking the city’s historic Marion Square; Innisbrook Resort in Tampa Bay, which hosts the PGA TOUR’s Valspar Championship each year on its famed Copperhead Course.

 *Event schedule and talent subject to change.